Marilyn is a third year veterinary student with a passion for

 medicine.
-She is originally from the Dallas-Ft.
-Worth area and
+She is originally from the the North Dallas area and

 attended Texas A&M University for her undergraduate education.

-In 2006 she earned a Bachelor of Science in Biomedical Science with
+In 2006, she earned a Bachelor of Science in Biomedical Science

-minors in chemistry and business.
-Marilyn graduated with several
+with minors in chemistry and business.
+Marilyn graduated with

 Between undergraduate work and veterinary school, Marilyn spent